jonahcullen/wags/README.md

 **2. Download the container**

-Due to the size of the included reference genomes and index files (and depending on your internet speed) this should check ~5 minutes.
+Due to the size of the included reference genomes and index files (and depending on your internet speed) this should take ~5 minutes.

 ```
 wget https://s3.msi.umn.edu/wags/wags.sif